 Enhancing Healthcare Team Outcomes

 It is vital for nurses and clinicians to not neglect detailed dietary and travel history, especially meat ingestion within the five weeks before symptoms began.
-Improvement in agricultural and food processing standards have minimized the risk of infection in commercial meat.
-Populations at highest risk are those that consume under-cooked or raw wild game meat or noncommercial sources of pork.
-In the US, recent outbreaks have been associated with wild boar, bear, walrus and unspecified pork.
+Improvement in agricultural and food processing standards has minimized the risk of infection in commercial meat.
+Populations at the highest risk are those that consume undercooked or raw wild game meat or noncommercial sources of pork.
+In the US, recent outbreaks have been associated with wild boar, bear, walrus, and unspecified pork.